drapado/PINGS/README.md

 To extract individual observations from a ROS bag, you may use the [ROS bag converter tool](https://github.com/YuePanEdward/rosbag_converter).

 For your own dataset, you may need to implement a new dataloader class and put it in the `dataset/dataloaders` folder.
+Check [here](https://github.com/PRBonn/PINGS/blob/main/dataset/dataloaders/ipb_car.py) for an example.

 ## Run PINGS

-To check how to run PINGS, you can use the following command:
+To check how to run PINGS and which datasets have already been supported, you can use the following command:

 ```
 python3 pings.py -h
 ```

-To check how to inspect the results afterwards, you can use the following command:
+To check how to inspect the map built by PINGS, you can use the following command:

 ```
 python3 inspect_pings.py -h